Jorshasaur/adoption-viz/README.md

 This project is a demo project that renders data from the [Texas Open Data Portal](https://data.texas.gov/dataset/CPS-4-5-Adoptions-Consummated-by-County-FY2014-202/fg8z-fzm6/about_data) around successful adoptions from the period of 2014 - 2023.

+It is currently (as of 9/2024) hosted at [https://adoption-ca24dfbd0aee.herokuapp.com/](https://adoption-ca24dfbd0aee.herokuapp.com/).

 ## Technology

 The project is built with this technology: